turbopape/milestones/README.md

 ## License and Credits

 Copyright © 2016 Rafik Naccache and Contributors.
-Distributed under the terms of the MIT License.
+Distributed under the terms of the [MIT License] (https://github.com/turbopape/milestones/blob/master/LICENSE).

 All used Libraries in this project (see project.clj) pertain to their respective authors and their respective licenses apply.